 Why use an HSA for retirement?
 Shouldn’t HSAs be used to pay for medical expenses when they arise?
 And aren’t there already 401(k)’s and IRAs explicitly designed for retirement saving?
-In short, the HSA’s most significant property is that it’s the only investment account with the triple threat: tax-deductible contributions, tax-exempt growth, and tax-free withdrawals.
+In short, one of the benefits of an HSA is that it’s the only investment account with the triple threat: tax-deductible contributions, tax-exempt growth, and tax-free withdrawals.

 In order to fully appreciate the significance of the triple threat, it’s important to take into account the impact of taxes.
 While it’s obvious that taxes reduce the amount of money you get to keep, what may not be so clear is how much of an impact taxation can have when compounded over time.
 To illustrate this point, consider the following thought experiments.